neurocline/hugo-patches/content/posts/patch-verbose-levels.md

 ---
-title: "Patch - Verbose Levels"
+title: "Patch: Verbose Levels"
 date: 2019-03-06T23:04:13-08:00
 ---

-## Add levels to --verbose
+## Add log levels to --verbose and --log

 Hugo uses jwalterweatherman and has a fair amount of logging controlled by different levels.
 However, it's a little awkward to get at it.
+To that reason, the `--verbose` and `--log` options are extended to take an optional logging level.

-The `--verbose` switch is now a string var with default value `verbose`, and can take on extra values:
+For `--verbose`:

 - `--verbose` defaults to INFO
 - `--verbose=warn` for WARN (least verbose)